As you may know, live rock was in many ways the "silver bullet secret"

 the cost of the live rock, and why it can not be shipped in water.

-customer the fastest, freshest, highest quality air-freghted
+customers the freshest, highest quality air-freighted

-Pacific live rock.
-From Fiji, the Marshall Islands, especially
+Pacific live rock from Fiji, the Marshall Islands, especially

 Tonga, and we were early distributors of the original Vanuatu.